poliez/tivoli-graph-visualizer/.junie/guidelines.md

     * **Why?** While many "out-of-the-box" charting libraries exist, none offer the flexibility and granular control of D3.js.
 Since our goal was to create a *custom* and interactive visualization (with drag-and-drop, zoom, highlighting), D3 was the perfect choice.
 It has been integrated within a React component, letting React manage the main DOM and D3 control the SVG elements inside the graph.

+* ### Tailwind CSS

+    * **Why?** Tailwind CSS is a utility-first CSS framework that allows for rapid UI development without leaving your HTML (or JSX).
+Instead of writing custom CSS and managing complex stylesheets, Tailwind provides low-level utility classes that let you build completely custom designs directly in your markup.
+This approach reduces context-switching between files, keeps styles scoped to components, and results in smaller CSS bundle sizes through its built-in purging of unused styles.

 ## 3\.
 Prerequisites

 To build and run this project, you must have the following software installed on your machine: